Redlands, California: Lugonia and Redlands Colony

+"The first settler on the site of the present Redlands is recorded to have erected a hut at the corner of what is now Cajon St. and Cypress Ave.; he was a sheep herder, and the year, 1865," reported Ira L. Swett in "Tractions of the Orange Empire".

 In the 1880s, the arrival of the Southern Pacific and Atchison, Topeka and Santa Fe Railroads, connecting Southern California to San Francisco and Salt Lake triggered a land boom, with speculators such as John W. North flooding the area now known as the Inland Empire.
 The Redlands Colony was soon established by Frank E. Brown, a civil engineer, and E. G. Judson, a New York stock broker, to provide a center (along with John W. North's nearby settlement of Riverside) for the burgeoning citrus industry.
 They named their area, just south of Lugonia, "Redlands" after the color of the adobe soil.
 So large had the area grown by 1888 that it was decided to incorporate all the local towns into one city.
-"A red-letter day in the Annals of Redlands", pronounced Scipio Craig, editor of The Citrograph newspaper, of the November 26 incorporation.
-The original townships of Lugonia, Bryn Mawr, Barton, Terracina, Victoria, Gladysta, parts of Mentone, and parts of Crafton were mended into one incorporated city.
-The newspaper was first published in July 1887 by The Citrograph Printing Company, which remains in 2025 as both Redlands' oldest business and the longest-operating printing company in California.
+The original townships of Lugonia, Bryn Mawr, Barton, Terracina Colony, Victoria Colony, Gladysta, parts of Mentone, and parts of Crafton Colony were mended into one incorporated city with the newly established Redlands Colony.
+"A red-letter day in the annals of Redlands", pronounced Scipio Craig, editor of The Citrograph newspaper, of the November 26 incorporation.
+The newspaper was first published in July 1887 by The Citrograph Printing Company, which remains in 2026 as both Redlands' oldest business and the longest-operating printing company in California.
 E. G. Judson served as the first mayor of Redlands.